 While the general setup of Outriders is not so different from a series like Destiny, what sets this game apart is how good the gunplay feels.
 Developer People Can Fly always puts a special emphasis on weapon variety and moment-to-moment shooting, and that polish is on display in Outriders as well.

 The Trickster can slow enemies down and backstab them, while the Pyromancer is more of a jack-of-all-trades.
-While we’re not sure what the final class will be yet, there doesn’t seem to be any ultra-long-range class or supportive buffing class, so either of those is a possibility.

 The Outriders announcement trailer from E3 2019 doesn’t show off any gameplay, but it does give players a good idea of the story setup: